7 mins read

 Taking It Further: Advanced Embellishments

 For those ready to advance their craft tin can skills, consider these techniques.
 Firstly, you can create intricate pierced designs for lanterns by taping a pattern to the can and using a nail and hammer to poke holes.
 Secondly, decoupage is a superb method for applying beautiful paper or fabric.
-Simply brush a layer of adhesive like Mod Podge onto the can, smooth your material over it, and seal with another top coat.
-Consequently, this creates a professional, finished look.

 Connecting Creativity to Wellness